uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ![Truth and Reconciliation Commission Traditional Knowledge Keepers Forum, June 2014.
 University of Manitoba, Adam Dolman.](image-autofix/page-017.jpg)

-At the same National Event, TRC Honorary Witness Patsy George paid tribute to the strength of Aboriginal women and their contributions to the reconciliation process despite the oppression and violence they have experienced.
+At the same National Event, =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness Patsy George paid tribute to the strength of Aboriginal women and their contributions to the reconciliation process despite the oppression and violence they have experienced.
 She said,

 > Women have always been a beacon of hope for me.